ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL-checkpoint.md

     * In fact, no existing implementation has ever reproduced CIFAR10 experiments.

-### Work logs
+### V. Work logs
+#### A. On CIFAR10 learning with *torch cnn* model
-#### 27 April 2021
+##### 27 April 2021
-For baseline training on CIFAR, it is found that both the CNN model created by WY and the one in AshwinRJ's repository cannot produce good test accuracy (both leads to final accuracies below 60%) after 100 epochs when a learning rate of 0.1, vanilla SGD, and a batch size of 100 is applied.
+For baseline training on CIFAR, it is found that both the torch CNN model created by WY and the one in AshwinRJ's repository cannot produce good test accuracy (both leads to final accuracies below 60%) after 100 epochs when a learning rate of 0.1, vanilla SGD, and a batch size of 100 is applied.

 For both models, the training loss keeps reduced and then converges around 50 epochs, while the test accuracies first increase (to approximately 63%) then start to decline gradually below 60% (around 58%) only after about 15 epochs.

 It looks like the models **might be overfitted**.

-#### 28 April 2021
+##### 28 April 2021
-A fixed learning rate 0.01 does not show test accuracy drops as was observed in the previous experiment using lr=0.1, for same epoch number 100, batch size 100 and vanilla SGD.
+A fixed learning rate 0.01 does not show drops in test accuracy as was observed in the previous experiment using lr=0.1, for same epoch number 100, batch size 100 and vanilla SGD.
 After 100 epochs, the training loss keeps declining and test accuracy converges around 60 epochs to an accuracy about 64%.

-However, for learning rate 0.01 combined with momentum 0.5, the test accuracy starts to slightly drop to around 60% after 60 epochs.
+However, for learning rate 0.01 combined with momentum 0.5/0.9, the test accuracy starts to slightly drop to around 60% after 60 epochs.

+#### B. On CIFAR10 learning with *tf cnn* model

+#### C. On the optimized learning rate
+It seems that, in the vanilla FL paper, for each set of parameter combination, the resulted learning curve shown in the figures or entry in the tables are obtained by optimizing the learning rate such that the best value of test-set accuracy was obtained.
+As they wrote:

+>we construct a learning curve for each combination of parameter settings, optimizing η and then making each curve monotonically improving by **taking the best value of test-set accuracy achieved over all prior rounds**.
+We then calculate the number of rounds where the curve crosses the target accuracy...

+This means that, when doing comparison, they compare the best-possible learning performance which can be obtained for each combination of parameter settings.
+This requires one to also conduct learning rate optimization for reproducing the exact experiment results.

+The author reported that they did **grid searches** for optimizing the learning rate on *a multiplicative grid with an resolution of $10^\frac{1}{3}$ or $10^\frac{1}{6}$*.

+This could be done by two stages:
+1. Rough search using a bigger resolution, e.g., a factor of 10 or 0.1, say, start from 1e-4, then 1e-3, 1e-2, 1e-1, and 1.0,
+2. Finer search using a smaller resolution within an interval, i.e., between two best values found in the previous rough search.